baderbenlhachemi/angular-demo/README.md

 - **Supports Responsive Web Design and Modern Frameworks:**
   Angular provides out-of-the-box support for responsive web design and integrates seamlessly with popular frameworks like Bootstrap and Angular Material.

-## Benefits of Using Angular:

-- **Clean Structure:**
-  Angular helps organize your application into a well-defined structure, making it easier to understand and maintain.

-- **Reusable Code:**
-  The component-based architecture of Angular encourages the creation of reusable code components, reducing redundancy and improving development efficiency.

 - **Testability:**
   Angular's architecture, with its clean separation of concerns, facilitates unit testing, making it easier to ensure the reliability of your application.